-Dr. Grace Terrell is CEO of Envision Genomics, helping clinicians diagnose rare disease through the integration of genomic data into clinical care.
-As a leader in health care delivery system reform, Dr. Terrell speaks to health systems, provider groups and professional organizations about the importance of improving population health through patient care model redesign, clinical and information integration, and value-based compensation.
+Dr. Grace Terrell is CEO of Envision Genomics, a company helping clinicians diagnose rare disease through the integration of genomic data into clinical care.
+At Envision Genomics, she is focused on the integration of precision medicine technology into population health frameworks for patients with rare, misdiagnosed, and undiagnosed disorders to improve the triple aim 100-fold.
+She is a national thought leader in health care innovation and delivery system reform, and a serial entrepreneur in population health outcomes driven through patient care model design, clinical and information integration , and value-based payment models.

-Dr. Terrell currently serves on the U.S. Department of Health and Human Services’ Physician-Focused Payment Model Technical Advisory Committee, the Board of Directors of the American Medical Group Association, the American Medical Association’s Integrated Physician section, and the Oliver Wyman Health Innovation Center’s Leadership Alliance.
-She is also a practicing internist.
+Dr. Terrell currently serves on the U.S. Department of Health and Human Services’ Physician-Focused Payment Model Technical Advisory Committee, the Board of Directors of the American Medical Group Association, and the Oliver Wyman Health Innovation Center’s Leadership Alliance.

 Mr. Chung is an active investor in both private and public equity.
 He also has extensive trading experience in equity and fixed income derivative securities.
 For the last 19 years, Mr. Chung has worked as an adviser, board member, and at the executive level of several growing companies helping with business development, capital raising, strategic partnerships, and licensing agreements.
 Currently he serves on the board of 4 private companies.

 Mr. Chung worked as a Vice President for both Prudential Securities and SG Cowen in New York City .
 He was a Managing Director of Pretium Capital Group, Inc. an investment banking firm, and a Portfolio Manager for Caxton Associates LLC, a New York based multi-strategy hedge fund.

 Mr. Chung received a BA from Vanderbilt University and MBA from Wake Forest University Babcock Graduate School of Management